Clwyd – pronounced “cloo-id” – is the Scout area which covers the unitary authorities of Denbighshire, Flintshire and

 Our location is shown by the purple area on the map below.

-The person who is responsible for supporting scouting in Clwyd Area is the area commissioner, Jake Myatt.
-The area commissioner is the ‘line manager’ of the district commissioners and reports to the chief commissioner of wales.
+The person who is responsible for supporting scouting in Clwyd Area is the Area Commissioner, Gavin Scott.
+The Area Commissioner is the ‘line manager’ of the District Commissioners and reports to the Chief Commissioner of Wales.

-Jake is supported by a team of people who, together with the district commissioners, make up the area team.
+Gavin is supported by a team of people who, together with the District Commissioners, make up the Area Team.

 Assistant Area Commissioner (Activities)